dotnet/runtime/docs/design/features/native-hosting.md

 This function will fail if there already is a CoreCLR running in the process as it's not possible to run two apps in a single process.

+This function supports both framework-dependent and self-contained applications.

 *Note: This is effectively a replacement for `hostfxr_main_startupinfo` and `hostfxr_main`.
 Currently it is not a goal to fully replace these APIs because they also support SDK commands which are special in lot of ways and don't fit well with the rest of the native hosting.
 There's no scenario right now which would require the ability to issue SDK commands from a native host.
 That said nothing in this proposal should block enabling even SDK commands through these APIs.*